 Prejudice against ethnicity and race

 There is no easy way to say it.
-Despite the advancements, despite the philanthropy, and all the education, leaders of color face considerably higher challenges than their ‘white’ counterparts.
+Despite the advancements, philanthropy, and education, leaders of color face considerably higher challenges than their ‘white’ counterparts.

 Diversify your team.
 Bring in more people from different backgrounds so that you have quite a number of perspectives.